Corriande/Manhattan-Congestion-Zone-Animation-Analysis/README.md

 # Project by Gabriel del Valle, published July 21 2024
 # NYC DATA SCIENCE ACADEMY
-### For any questions about this project or to request full map videos or datasets, please feel free to reach out on Linkdin:
+### For any questions about this project or to request full map videos or datasets, please feel free to reach out on Linkedin:

+   www.linkedin.com/in/gabriel-del-valle-147616152

+   gabrielxdelvalle@gmail.com

 ## Full Project Summary: